 1. Software as a Service (SaaS)

-SaaS/ software as a service refers to cloud based applications, often developed by a SaaS development company, that are hosted online by a company that makes it available for purchase on a pay-as-you-go pricing model.
+SaaS/ software as a service refers to cloud-based applications, often developed by a SaaS development company.
+These applications are hosted online by a company that makes them available for purchase on a pay-as-you-go pricing model.

 Key Reasons Businesses Should Adopt SaaS Business Model